torallify/recipe-nutrition-rating-analysis/README.md

   frameborder="0"
 ></iframe>

-For the third figure, I identify recipes that contain the tag of "healthy" and plot their average rating distributions with violin plots.
+For the third figure, I identify recipes that contain the tag of "healthy" and plot their average rating distributions using violin plots.
 As we can see, the proportion of 5-star reviews within the data without a "healthy" tag is slightly higher than the distribtion with the tag.
 This may suggest a high proportion of sweets, desserts, fried, or other recognonized unhealthy foods contributing to high ratings.

 ### Interesting Aggregates